ubc-library-rc/oer-rdm/jb_slides.md

 Workshops developed and presented by librarians and graduate academic assistants (GAAs) <!-- .element: class="fragment" data-fragment-index="1" -->

-notes: Eugene and I work at the UBC Library Research Commons, a multidisciplinary hub that supports researchin general, including through workshops and consultations that help faculty and students develop research-enabling skills.
+notes: I'll start by briefly introducing the UBC Library Research Commons, where Eugene and I work.
+It's a multidisciplinary hub that supports faculty and students through workshops and consultations that help develop research-enabling skills.
+Our materials are developed with an audience of graduate studens and faculty members in mind, though anyone is welcome to attend.

 The Research Commons developed out of a peer support model, with many of its services offered by graduate students.
-Graduate Academic Assistants continue to be involved in many Research Commons activities: the workshops we will talk about today are a collaboration between librarians and GAAs - both in their development and delivery.
+Graduate Academic Assistants (GAAs) continue to be involved in many Research Commons activities.
+Each librarian in the Research Commons has their own area of focus - mine is Data Analysis and visualization, for example, and Eugene's is Research Data Management.
+And each librarian is paired with a GAA who collaborates on workshops.

 ---
 ### Distributed development